AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 >[!VIDEO](https://video.tv.adobe.com/v/334305?quality=12&learn=on){transcript=true}

-* See the subscription services [web user interface documentation](../../v8/audience/manage-subscribers.md).
+* See the subscription services [Web user interface documentation](../../v8/audience/manage-subscribers.md).

 * See also the documentation to set subscriptions services in the client console in [this section](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/audience/subscriptions){target="_blank"}.